supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-03.md

    ![](media/groundedness-evaluation-clone.png)

-1. An Evaludation flow will be created with the following structure.
+1. An Evaluation flow will be created with the following structure.

    ![](media/groundedness-flow.png)